Asbestos Management Plan

 Parental Exclusion form for opting out of the SAGE assessments

-Acknowledgement of Volunteer Responsibilities under the Family Educational Rights and Privacy Act (FERPA)
+Acknowledgment of Volunteer Responsibilities under the Family Educational Rights and Privacy Act (FERPA)

 Pesticide Use on School Grounds

 The school will minimize the use of pesticides, particularly on the interior of the facility, by using Integrated Pest Management (IPM) techniques.
 A record will be maintained at the school office of pesticide use by third-party contractors as well as Material Safety Data Sheets (MSDS) for the chemicals applied on the premises.